jkassis/folio/README.md

   Game-programming requires a special approach.
 If this doesn't feel familiar to you, that's ok.
 Don't confuse it with server code, build, release, or tools.

 * [Pokemon API Client](https://github.com/jkassis/pokemoncli)
-  While I'm not focused on gaming at the moment, my history tends to draw a lot of attention from game companies.
+  While I'm not focused on gaming at the moment, my history draws attention from game companies.
 I did this for Gearbox not long ago.
-It shows off GoLang integration of [OpenTelemetry](https://opentelemetry.io/), which is the new hotness in observability right now.
+It shows GoLang integration of [OpenTelemetry](https://opentelemetry.io/)... the new hotness in observability.

   It also shows a clean, lightweight CLI, consumption of a chaotic REST API, and a lightweight container build with Docker.